Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Results

 \section{Results}

-We test the central hypothesis that spatially resolved EL/PL images improve prediction of the device-level, spatially averaged efficiency retention $R_\mathrm{PCE}$ beyond what is achievable with space-averaged intensity descriptors.
+We test whether preserving spatially resolved EL/PL information improves prediction of the device-level, spatially averaged efficiency retention $R_\mathrm{PCE}$ beyond what is achievable from spatially homogenized multimodal luminescence inputs.
 We evaluate efficiency retention prediction on time series of luminescence samples paired with synchronized J--V characterization, where each datapoint comprises steady-state multimodal images (EL, PL\textsubscript{oc}, PL\textsubscript{sc}) at an aged state $t$ together with device-specific reference images acquired at $t=0$, and is labeled with $R_\mathrm{PCE}(t)$ as defined in Section~\ref{ssec:processing}.
 The analysis is restricted to $R_\mathrm{PCE} \in [0.8, 1.2]$, focusing on operational efficiency-retention regimes above end-of-life and excluding early transient efficiency gains.
 Model development follows the leakage-aware protocol in Section~\ref{ssec:framework}, comprising a device-level split into training--validation and fixed held-out test subsets and four-fold CV within the training--validation subset; metrics are reported as mean $\pm$ standard deviation on the held-out test set across folds.